gnarlinsky/fab-lab-signin/README.md

 ----------------
 * Clone this repository or download the zip file

-* cd into the fab-lab-signin (if you download the zip file, also cd into the fab-lab-signin-master directory) -- you should be in the same directory that has ```requirements.txt``` at that point
+* cd into the *fab-lab-signin* directory (if you download the zip file, continue on into the *fab-lab-signin-master* directory) -- you should end up in the same directory that has *requirements.txt* at that point

 * Set up your virtualenv and activate it like this:
 ```